microsoft/vscode-docs/docs/extensions/example-language-server.md

 // hold the maxNumberOfProblems setting let maxNumberOfProblems: number;
 // The settings have changed.
-Is send on server activation
+It is sent on server activation
 // as well.
 connection.onDidChangeConfiguration((change) => {
 	let settings = <Settings>change.settings;